itepastra/Quantum-surface-application/problem-statement.md

 - A website that can display and simulate surface codes with or without defects
     - The website needs to be interactive to encourage exploration and learning by doing
 - A report describing how we created the website, and why we did or didn't make certain decisions

+## Project Plan - in progress
+Over the 9-week duration of the MDP course, our plan foresees the following phases:
+    Phase 1: Research \& Requirements (weeks 1-2)\\
+           Milestones:
+               Understand user needs and define functional requirements Review QEC literature, including papers suggested by the challenge provider and other relevant sources

+    Phase 2: Visual grid (weeks ...-...)\\
+           Milestone:
+               Implement the core interactive grid and basic qubit manipulations

+    Phase 3: Logical qubits
+           Milestone:
+                Enable creation of logical qubits and calculation of their properties Phase 4: Error simulation
+           Milestone:
+                Show QEC in action and make error processes intuitive Phase 5: Tutorial \& Educational Layer
+           Milestone:
+               Having interactive tutorials integrated with the grid that provide user-friendly explanations of QEC

+    Phase 6: Web Integration \& Client-Side Simulation
+           Milestone:
+Deploy the fully-functional web application for real-time interactive use

+To stay in touch, we plan to meet in person twice a week and hold online discussions when needed to review and consult on the code each of us has worked on in the meantime.